ncreep/language_perils/_posts/2013-03-18-the-joy-of-joy.markdown

 4 square # => 16
 5 factorial # => 120
 ```
-There are also some modularization/information hiding facilities built in, but I won't be using them here, so I'll skip them.
+There are also some modularization/information hiding facilities built in, but I won't be using them here, so moving right along.

-That sums up my not so brief but definitely incomplete introduction to Joy.
+This sums up my not so brief but definitely incomplete introduction to Joy.
 The most glaring thing I glossed over are the mathematical foundations of Joy.
-It so happens that Joy is a function level programming language, in the sense that there no values in the language, just functions.
+It so happens that Joy is a function level programming language, in the sense that there are no values in the language, just functions.
 No, `42` is not a value, `42` is a function that takes a stack and returns a new stack with the value `42` on top.
 So without noticing it, all along we've been composing functions and not just that, but we've been using point-free style while at it.
 Although I didn't delve deep into the maths myself, its presence definitely makes me feel better, I like it when a language is well thought through, such elegance can only come from math.

 All together now: